KB User's Guide - Overview of Fields in Document editor

 <style> </style> tags, respectively.

 This button is located in the bottom row of the Document Information table.
-This table contains the document meta-data. when you click this button, you will see one of two messages; "No broken links found" or a new field in the table will appear called Broken links.
-This field will list the Link URL and Link text that is displayed.
+This table contains the document metadata.
+When you click this button, the KB will test any external (i.e. non-KB) hyperlinks contained in your document.
+Once the test is completed, you will see one of two messages; "No broken links found" or a new field in the table will appear called Broken links.
+This field will list the Link URL(s) and Link text for any broken links.
 For more information, please see this document KB User's Guide - Documents Tab- Identifying Broken Hyperlinks on your KB documents